-Writing a grant proposal for a foundation or major donor can take hours, even days.
+Writing a grant proposal for a foundation or a major donor can take hours, even days.
 To make sure this time has been well spent, there are six things you should be sure to do:

 Your cover letter and executive summary should accomplish this goal, making a strong, concise case for support and including important details such as the amount and purpose of your request.